TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

 # [Only Refresh Complete Periods](#tab/completeperiods)
 In this configuration, <span style="color:#01a99d">__*the policy range will not include the current period in the _rolling window_*__</span>.

-In the standard configuration of Incremental Refresh, the current period is always in the _rolling window_.
+In the standard configuration of Incremental Refresh, the current period is always in the <span style="color:#455C86">_incremental window_</span>.
 This might not be the desired behavior, as the data will change with each refresh.
 If the users do not expect to see partial data for a partial day, you can configure 'Only Refresh Complete Periods'.

 This is configured with the <em>IncrementalPeriodsOffset</em> property.
-In the above example, a value of <code>-1</code> for an <em>IncrementalGranularity</em> of <code>Day</code> will exclude the current date from the _rolling window_ and thus the data scope; only complete days will be refreshed.
+In the above example, a value of <code>-1</code> for an <em>IncrementalGranularity</em> of <code>Day</code> will exclude the current date from the <span style="color:#455C86">_incremental window_</span> and thus the data scope; only complete days will be refreshed.

 <br></br>